 Windows 10 backup is not working: The Troubleshooting Guide

-If you find yourself in the predicament where the Windows 10 File History backup tool isn’t working, then there are a few instances why this might be the case, as well as the solutions you can implement to fix those problems.
+Suppose you find yourself in a predicament where the Windows 10 File History backup tool isn’t working.
+In that case, here are a few reasons why this might be the case and the solutions you can implement to fix those problems.

 First, make sure File History and Windows search are available.
 To check if they are, follow the steps:

 - Enter Services in the search field in the Windows Taskbar